Skip to content

 Overview

-• Service health status
+• Service health checks

-• Storage backend health checks
+• Storage backend status checks

-• Readiness and liveness endpoints
+• Readiness and liveness probes

-• Uptime and response time metrics
+• Uptime and optional metrics export

 Configuration